A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: SDEs for modeling SGD

 where $\gamma>0$ is the step size, $\xi_{i_k}$ are uniformly drawn in $(\xi_1, ..., \xi_n)$, and where $\nabla \tilde{f}(x_k, \xi_{i_k})$ is an unbiased estimate of full gradient $\nabla f(x_k)$.
 Li~et~al.~\cite{li2017stochastic} introduced stochastic modified equations (SMEs) to model SGD, rewriting it as

-where $V_k(x) = \sqrt{\gamma}(\nabla f(x_k) - \nabla \tilde{f}(x_k, \xi_{i_k})$ has zero mean and a covariance matrix equal to $\gamma \Sigma(x_k) = \gamma (\sum_{i=1}^n (\nabla f(x_k) - \nabla \tilde{f}(x_k, \xi_{i_k}))(\nabla f(x_k) - \nabla \tilde{f}(x_k, \xi_{i_k}))^\top )$. \smallbreak The corresponding SDE is given by
+where $V_k(x) = \sqrt{\gamma}\left(\nabla f(x_k) - \nabla \tilde{f}(x_k, \xi_{i_k})\right)$ has zero mean and a covariance matrix equal to $\gamma \Sigma(x_k) = \gamma (\sum_{i=1}^n (\nabla f(x_k) - \nabla \tilde{f}(x_k, \xi_{i_k}))(\nabla f(x_k) - \nabla \tilde{f}(x_k, \xi_{i_k}))^\top )$. \smallbreak The corresponding SDE is given by:

-where $B_t$ is a standard Brownian motion, is an (order-$1$ weak) approximation of SGD~(\cite[Theorem 1]{li2017stochastic}, \cite{Li2019}).
-The SDE approximation of SGD allows to take into account the role of fixed step size in the dynamics of SGD (while keeping them small).
-Under mild assumptions on $f$, Li~et~al. proved the weak approximation of SGD by this SDE on a finite interval $[0, T]$: there exists $C>0$ such that $\|\mathbf{E}[x_k] - \mathbf{E}[X(k\gamma)] \| \leqslant C\gamma$ for $k \in [0, \frac{T}{\gamma}]$.
-However, this approach is limited since $C$ depends exponentially on~$T$.
-In the literature, matching rates are often obtained extending Lyapunov functions from continuous to discrete time \cite{shi2019acceleration, orvieto2020continuoustime, shi2018understanding}.
+where $B_t$ is a standard Brownian motion.
+The SDE~\eqref{eq:sme} is an (order-$1$ weak) approximation of SGD~(\cite[Theorem 1]{li2017stochastic},~\cite{Li2019}), which allows to take into account the role of constant step size in the dynamics of SGD (while keeping them small).
+Under mild assumptions on $f$, Li~et~al.~\cite{Li2019} proved the weak approximation of SGD by this SDE on a finite interval $[0, T]$: there exists $C>0$ such that $\|\mathbf{E}[x_k] - \mathbf{E}[X(k\gamma)] \| \leqslant C\gamma$ for $k \in [0, \frac{T}{\gamma}]$.
+However, the approximation point of view from this approach is relatively limited since $C$ depends exponentially on~$T$.

-\begin{remark} The SDE~\eqref{eq:sme} is an approximation of SGD for small step sizes~$\gamma$.
-When taking the step size to zero, the noise term actually disappears, and the limiting ODE of SGD is exactly the gradient flow~\eqref{eq:gf_init}.
-Similarly, the stochastic Langevin dynamics $x_{k+1} = x_k - \gamma \nabla f(x_k) - \sqrt{\gamma}\xi_k$ has the limiting ODE $dX_t = -\nabla f(X_t)dt + \sqrt{2}dB_t$, where the step size is not taken into account. \end{remark}
+\begin{remark} The SDE~\eqref{eq:sme} is an approximation of SGD for small step sizes~$\gamma \geqslant 0$.
+When the step size goes to zero, the noise term actually disappears, and the limiting ODE of SGD is exactly the gradient flow~\eqref{eq:gf_init}.
+In contrasts, the stochastic Langevin dynamics~\cite{langevin1908} $x_{k+1} = x_k - \gamma \nabla f(x_k) - \sqrt{\gamma}\xi_k$ has the limiting ODE $dX_t = -\nabla f(X_t)dt + \sqrt{2}dB_t$, where the step size is not taken into account. \end{remark}

-Compared with the gradient flow, SGD does not converge to a stationary point under fixed step sizes \cite{bach2011, taylor2021stochastic}.
+Compared to gradient descent, SGD does not converge to a stationary point under constant step sizes~\cite{bach2011, taylor2021stochastic}.
 Convergence to a stationary point requires diminishing step sizes such as $\gamma_k = \frac{1}{\sqrt{k}}$.
 Li~et~al.~\cite[Section 4.1]{li2017stochastic} (and later Orvieto~and~Lucchi~\cite[Section 2.1]{orvieto2020continuoustime}) proposed to include this varying learning rate in the dynamics:

-where $\gamma$ is the maximum allowed learning rate and $h_k \in [0, 1]$ is the varying part.
-For $h_t \geqslant 0$ a continuous function corresponding to discrete $h_k$, the SDE is given by
+where $\gamma$ is the maximum allowed learning rate and $h_k \in [0, 1]$ is the time-varying part.
+For $h_t \geqslant 0$ a continuous function playing the role of step sizes $h_k$, the SDE is: